Proposed changes to the import health standard for sea containers

 After consultation on a draft import health standard, MPI publishes a provisional IHS.

-If you made a submission during the consultation, you have 10 working days to notify the director-general of MPI that you intend to request an independent review.
+If you made a submission during the consultation, you had 10 working days to notify the director-general of MPI that you intended to request an independent review.
 Reviews are limited to whether or not specific scientific evidence was given sufficient consideration.

 If no review is requested within 10 working days, then the provisional IHS is confirmed and issued as a standard.

 For more information about reviews refer to:

 Note that any submission you make becomes public information.
 People can ask for copies of submissions under the Official Information Act 1982 (OIA).
 The OIA says we have to make submissions available unless we have a good reason for withholding it.
 That is explained in sections 6 and 9 of the OIA.

 Tell us if you think there are grounds to withhold specific information in your submission.
 Reasons might include that it's commercially sensitive or it's personal information.
 However, any decision MPI makes to withhold information can be reviewed by the Ombudsman, who may tell us to release it.

 MPI must consult with interested parties in accordance with section 23 of the Biosecurity Act 1993 (the Act) and MPI's consultation policy before issuing or amending (other than of minor or urgent nature) import health standards (IHS) under sections 24A and 24B of the Act.